testsigmahq/testsigma-docs/src/pages/docs/debugging/launch-the-debugger-in-the-same-window.md

 By following these steps, you can launch Chrome with the remote DevTools protocol enabled on the specified port  and with a custom chrome profile specified by the ```--user-data-dir``` flag.
 This allows you to communicate with Chrome using ChromeDriver and perform automation tasks.

 [[info | **NOTE**:]]
-|When you launch Chrome with remote debugging enabled, you need to launch it in a new profile.
+|* When you launch Chrome with remote debugging enabled, you need to launch it in a new profile.<br>
+|* When you want to launch the debugger in the new window, by default, it will be a new profile and doesn't need to be launched separately.